-The selection of these CRM disposition methods depends on business needs, sources, and objects, as each has various costs connected with it.
+The selection of these CRM disposition methods depends on business needs, sources, and objects, as each has various costs.

-The social media approach and the increase of mobile devices have made CRM providers improve their contributions to include new features that cater to users who utilize these technologies.
+The social media approach and the increase in mobile devices have made CRM providers improve their contributions to include new features that cater to users who utilize these technologies.

 What are CRM’s Challenges?

 Businesses also strive to produce a “single view of the customer,” Different data sets can be efficiently organized and accessed in a single interface or dashboard to provide one view of a customer’s relevant information and account.

 Challenges arise when customer data is divided into various separate systems or when information is complicated by outdated or duplicate information, slowing down and hampering the market process.
 These difficulties can lead to a drop in customer experience due to extended wait times through improper handling of technical support cases, phone calls, and other issues.